w3f/Grants-Program/applications/wika_network.md

 Also, though  all team members have proven track records of expertise and success in their particular fields, we are aware that we are still "beginners" when it comes to blockchain and Substrate.
 As such, being able to present our project to a panel of experts, gather feedback and learn, would be fantastic for our team.

-Finally, we are definitely equiped to code the milestones #1, #2, #3 and #5;
-but for Milestone #4, we need to recruit a Substrate expert.

-So if our Grant request were to be approved, it would generate the right connections; and we would be set up for success to execute milestone #4.
+So if our Grant request were to be approved, it would generate the right connections; and we would be set up for success to improve our blockchain codebase and graduate to mainnet afterwards.

 For these reasons, we are looking forward to starting a conversation with W3F, and as we learn, we are very open to re-visiting this request's scope and form together.